npm/npmo-docs/troubleshooting/uninstalling.md

 7. Optionally uninstall Node.js and npm.

-    Assuming you do not need Node.js or npm for anything else on your server, you may uninstall them via the system package manager you used to install Node.js.
+    Assuming you do not need Node or npm for anything else on your server, you may uninstall them via the system package manager you used to install Node.

     Ubuntu/Debian: